BeemaRajan/WhisperSynth/README.md

 * A deeper understanding of the .fxp file format used in Serum is critical.
 By reverse-engineering these files, I aim to automate the data generation process, enabling the creation of structured .fxp outputs directly from the model.
 * This would streamline the workflow and bring the project closer to practical use in music production.

-Exploration of Custom Tokens for Structured Outputs
+Exploration of Custom Tokens for Structured Outputs in Encoder-Decoder Models

 * I plan to invest more time in designing custom tokens or formatting strategies to better align the model's outputs with the required structured format.
 * This could involve defining specific tokenization rules or using post-processing steps to enhance the output consistency.